Skip to main content

 docker run registry.supertokens.io/supertokens/supertokens-<db_name> supertokens hashingCalibrate --with_alg=argon2

-The above will produce an output like:
+The above produces an output like:

 ====Input Settings====